 Features

-• The aspect ratio is set to 4:3.
+- The aspect ratio is 4:3.

-• There are no frills at the periphery of the slides.
+- There are no frills at the periphery of the slides.

-• The font for text, roman math, and numbers is Source Sans Pro.
+- The font for text, roman math, and numbers is Source Sans Pro.

-• The font for Greek and calligraphic math is Euler.
+- The font for Greek and calligraphic math is Euler.

-• Margins, spacing, and font size are set for comfortable reading.
+- Margins, spacing, and font size are set for comfortable reading.

 4:3 versus 16:9 aspect ratio

 There has been a shift from slides with a 4:3 aspect ratio to wider slides with a 16:9 aspect ratio.
-This template sticks to the 4:3 aspect ratio.
+This template sticks to the traditional 4:3 aspect ratio.

-Second, 4:3 slides are better at effectively presenting supporting information.
+First, 4:3 slides are better at effectively presenting supporting information.
 And slides are here as support, not as a substitute, for what the speaker is talking about.
 4:3 slides force presenters to display only essential information on slides—leading to more effective presentations.
 16:9 slides are often used to present two graphs at a time, or two paragraphs at a time, or a graph with some side text.
-This is confusing and possibly distracting for the audience, who does not know what to look at, and may be looking at the wrong part of the slide.
+This is confusing and possibly distracting for listeners, who do not know what to look at, and may be looking at the wrong part of the slide.
 4:3 slides can only display one graph or one paragraph at a time—focusing the attention of the audience on that one piece of information.

-Third, lines of text on 16:9 slides are often excessively long.
+Second, lines of text on 16:9 slides are often excessively long.
 The lines cannot be read at one glance, so reading them distracts from the presentation.

 Fourth, 4:3 slides work better on tablets because most tablets have a 4:3 aspect ratio (iPads for instance).
 It has becomes very common to read or display slides on tablets, or watch online presentation on tablets.
 In that context, 4:3 slides display better.

-Sometimes, however, host institutions or conferences require to use 16:9 aspect ratio.
+Sometimes, however, host institutions or conferences require presenters to use 16:9 aspect ratio.
 The template can be adjusted to produce such slides.
-Just add the aspectratio=169 option to the \documentclass command.
-Specifically, to produce a 16:9 presentation, the first line of the presentation.tex file should be:
+Just add the aspectratio=169

 \documentclass[11pt,aspectratio=169,xcolor={dvipsnames},hyperref={pdftex,pdfpagemode=UseNone,hidelinks,pdfdisplaydoctitle=true},usepdftitle=false]{beamer}